Oil Prices Rise on Stronger-Than-Expected Jobs Report | MarketScreener

 Oil prices rose Thursday after employment data showed the U.S. economy gained more jobs than expected last month.

-U.S. crude futures for August delivery added 2.1% to $40.65 a barrel on the New York Mercantile Exchange, putting them on target for their highest closing price since March 6.
+U.S. crude futures for August delivery added 2.1% to $40.65 a barrel on the New York Mercantile Exchange, closing at their highest level since March 6.

 Prices edged higher after Labor Department data showed the U.S. added 4.8 million jobs in June, bringing the unemployment rate down to 11.1%.
 That increase was larger than economists surveyed by The Wall Street Journal expected.